mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 > “Therefore you should know that the ten thousand dharmas exist totally within your own mind.

-Your own mind means, this mind means related with your physical conditions.
+“Your own mind” means this mind related with your physical conditions.
 So, mind and body.

 > “Why don’t you, from within your own mind, suddenly see the true suchness of your original nature?